 OPERATIONS - RECORDING

-The Daily routine and operational procedures are detailed in the control room SOPs or AIs.
-These are listed in annex B. The control room will be staffed by two persons as per para 3.2a-e with one person present in the control room at all times e.g. if for any reason the other operator has to leave temporarily for meal or comfort breaks.
+The daily routine and operational procedures are detailed in the control room SOPs or AIs.
+These are listed in Annex B. The control room will be staffed by two persons as per para 3.3a-e with one person present in the control room at all times e.g. if for any reason the other operator has to leave temporarily for meal or comfort breaks.
 Unless agreed by the manager both operators are to be present in the control room/rest room/kitchen or stores area and are not to leave the building unless relieved.

 Recording – All cameras in the system are set to record 24/7/365.
 The Data Protection Act (DPA) the GDPR and Information Commissioners Officer (ICO) recommends that data is not kept for longer than is necessary.
 Most CCTV rooms nationally have opted for the retention of the routine recordings for a calendar month, as most criminal or other incident activity will have come to attention within that time.

-Due to the nature of the current technology, sometimes the target retention period may not be exactly met e.g. if camera feeds have to be swapped between hard drives or servers due to maintenance or failure.
-This may lead to either over recording or a shortfall.
-Storage requirements will also fluctuate depending on the compression techniques used and the amount of activity at a given camera.
+Due to the nature of the current technology, storage requirements may fluctuate depending on breakdowns, manual switching of feeds, the compression techniques used and the amount of activity at a given camera.
 When this happens manual deletion will be performed as per para 5.4.below.
-Records will be kept of any such swaps and the reasons for them.
-The council is not responsible for any failure of the system to record the full calendar month
+Records will be kept of any incidents and the reasons for them.
+The Council is not responsible for any failure of the system to record the full calendar month

-Retention of data beyond the target retention period for whatever reason will be subject to review and manual deletion implemented should automatic over-recording not occur or a longer period is deemed operationally necessary as per para 5.5 below.
+Retention of data beyond the target retention period, as described above, will be subject to review and manual deletion implemented should automatic over-recording not occur or a longer period is deemed operationally necessary as per para 5.5 below.
 The contract Manager or his deputy will be responsible for regular review and management of the target retention scheme.

-If an incident occurs that is likely to be subject to a request for data e.g. road traffic accident, and experience shows that there is a significant lead time prior to any request for data to be made, the Control Room manager may authorize retention of this footage for a period beyond the target retention period.
-He will regularly review this data and delete after a reasonable additional retention period
+If an incident occurs that is likely to be subject to a request for data e.g. road traffic accident, and experience shows that there is a significant lead time prior to any request for data to be made, the Control Room manager may authorise retention of this footage for a period beyond the target retention period.
+He will regularly review this data and delete after a reasonable additional retention period.

 All requests for data to be used as evidence will be considered on a case by case basis.
 There is no automatic right for the police or other officials to obtain evidence.

-All requests will be in writing.
-All evidential data will be signed for in the control room.
+All requests will be in writing, following the Request For Release Of CCTV Footage Process and associated appendices.
+If authorized, material will only be dispatched by Royal Mail Tracked Special Delivery at the expense of the addressee or as agreed.
 No evidence will be sent through the internal or external mail unless authorized by the manager.
 Such material will be risk assessed as to the consequences of loss.
-If authorized, material will only be dispatched by Royal Mail Tracked Special Delivery at the expense of the addressee or as agreed.

 ACCESS - OPERATIONAL